MHeironimus/ArduinoJoystickLibrary/README.md

 Sends the updated joystick state to the host computer.
 Only needs to be called if AutoSendState is false (see Joystick.begin for more details).

 ##Testing Details
-I used this library to make an Arduino appear as 1, 2, 3, and 4 joysticks / gamepads.
+I have used this library to make an Arduino appear as the following:

+- 1 joystick / gamepad
+- 2 joysticks / gamepads
+- 3 joysticks / gamepads
+- 4 joysticks / gamepads

 I have tested with 1 - 32 buttons.